HL7/fhir-shorthand/input/pagecontent/reference.md

 Cardinalities must follow [rules of FHIR profiling](https://www.hl7.org/fhir/conformance-rules.html#cardinality), namely that the min and max cardinalities must stay within the constraints of the parent.

-For convenience and compactness, cardinality rules can be combined with [flag assignment rules](#flag-assignment-rules) via the following grammar:
+For convenience and compactness, cardinality rules can be combined with [flag rules](#flag-rules) via the following grammar:

 ```
 * {path} {min}..{max} {flag1} {flag2} ...